SMMoseley/colony-noise-scripts/README.md

 By default, in order to control for the inherent properties of the stimuli, extra configs will be created that have the opposite correct choices.
-This behavior can be disabled by passing the `--no-inverted-config` flag.

 ## Example `experiment.yml`
 ```